 - Whisk the eggs, sugar and honey using a stand or hand mixer.
 (We use our Kitchenaid stand mixer.)
 Keep mixing on medium strength until the mixture is pale and fluffy.

 - Add the flour and spices mixture to the egg, sugar and honey mixture.
 Fold in until lightly mixed.

 - Add the cooled butter.
 (Make sure to include the little brown bits of your "beurre noisette"!
 These will add a lovely nuttiness to your madeleines.)

-- Fill the moulds, leaving a small space for them to expand in the oven.
+- Fill the molds, leaving a small space for them to expand in the oven.

-- Leave to cool for at least 5 minutes before removing from madeleine moulds.
+- Leave to cool for at least 5 minutes before removing from madeleine molds.

 - Dust with powdered sugar to serve.

 When you touch the madeleines they should have a slight bounce back.
 Madeleines should not jiggle (undercooked) or be too compact (overcooked).